 - Difficulty: Basic

-Chocolate and water are the two secret ingredients behind this magically creamy and luscious chocolate mousse.
-The recipe was developed by a French chemist and cook Hervé This, who is also the father of molecular gastronomy.
-The method is really simple and takes no more than 10 minutes.
-No chilling time needed.
-You can dig right into the best mousse you’ll ever taste.
-If dark chocolate is too strong for you, add a couple of tablespoons of sugar to the chocolate and water mixture.
+The two secret ingredients in this magically creamy and luscious chocolate mousse are chocolate and water.
+Hervé This, a French chemist and chef who is also known as the “Father of Molecular Gastronomy,” created the recipe.
+The procedure is extremely simple and takes no more than ten minutes.
+There is no need to chill.
+You can start eating the best mousse you’ve ever had.
+If you find dark chocolate too strong, add a couple of tablespoons of sugar to the chocolate-water mixture.

 - 200g dark chocolate (70% cocoa solids), chopped

 Place a large mixing bowl on top of another bowl that has ice and cold water in it.
 The bottom of the bowl should be in contact with the ice.
 Place aside.